Do CPR Calls Have Barriers?

 Cardiopulmonary Resuscitation (CPR) is a lifesaving technique.
 It involves getting "hands on chest" to perform compressions that manually pump blood and oxygen to vital body organs.
 Early CPR dramatically increases a patient's chance of survival.

-Telephone CPR (tCPR) can and does work.
+Dispatcher-Directed CPR (DD-CPR) can and does work.
 It has been a formal part of Emergency Medical Dispatch since the late 1970s.
-The American Heart Association (AHA) reports that up to 50% of bystander CPR occurs because an emergency medical dispatcher (EMD) provided tCPR.
+The American Heart Association (AHA) reports that up to 50% of bystander CPR occurs because an emergency medical dispatcher (EMD) provided DD-CPR.
 While only 1-2% of the calls EMDs receive require CPR, these calls are high priority.

 If the scene is safe and the patient requires CPR, the EMD immediately instructs the caller to establish an open airway by laying the patient flat on the ground on their back and removing any pillows.
 If the patient is not breathing after establishing an open airway, the EMD provides age-appropriate instructions to begin CPR.